 4. Verify Connectivity to the Internet

-First of all, check the internet connection.
-To check it, ping a website, as shown in the example below.
+First, check the internet connection.
+To do so, ping a website, as shown in the example below.

 ping -c 3 archlinux.org

-If you use a wired connection, it is usually picked up automatically.
-However, if you receive an error message, please check your internet connection or router.
+If you use a wired connection, DHCP picks it up automatically.
+However, if you receive an error message, you must first configure a working one before moving on.

 5. Partition the Disk